What Causes Mesothelioma in Children and Young Adults?

 Source: Oncotarget, 2015

-Younger patients are also more likely to be eligible for tumor-removing surgery, which gives them the best chance of long-term survival.
+Moreover, younger patients are more likely to qualify for tumor-removing surgery.
+This surgery significantly boosts their chance of long-term survival.

-In 2015, researchers from the National Institutes of Health studied 12,345 mesothelioma patients and discovered some differences among the small fraction of patients under 40.
+In 2015, researchers from the National Institutes of Health studied 12,345 mesothelioma patients.
+They discovered some differences among the small fraction of patients under 40.

-• Overall, men are three times more likely to develop mesothelioma than women, and pleural mesothelioma is much more common than peritoneal mesothelioma.
+• Men are three times more likely to develop mesothelioma than women.
+Pleural mesothelioma is much more common than peritoneal mesothelioma.

 • But in younger patients there is little difference in the rate of mesothelioma for each gender or the incidence of the two main types of mesothelioma.